Hākuturi

 In Māori mythology, the hākuturi are guardians of the forest.
 They are responsible for guarding the forest, and to avenge any desecration of its sacredness.
 When Rātā cut down a tree without first making the proper incantations and rituals, the hākuturi rebuked him by re-erecting the tree.
 When he showed remorse, they felled the tree again and made it into a canoe for him in a single night.
 The hākuturi seem to have been regarded as birds or birdlike: one source calls them the children of Tāne, god of the forest and ancestor of birds (Orbell 1998:23–24).
-A Ngati Kahungunu version (White 1887–1891, III:2) refers to 'the host of Haku-tiri, of Roro-tini, and of Pona-ua'.
+A Ngāti Kahungunu version (White 1887–1891, III:2) refers to 'the host of Haku-tiri, of Roro-tini, and of Pona-ua'.
 This last word would seem to imply some relationship to the Ponaturi (Tregear 1891:43).